benvinegar/counterscale/README.md

 Then refresh the same URL in your browser (no live reload for production builds).

+## Cloudflare Config

+You need to create a [Clouflare API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
+This token needs `Account.Account Analytics` permissions.

+Once you have the token, and your Cloudflare account ID, you need to:

+1. Specify both values in `.dev.vars`
+2. Add both values as environment variables to your Cloudflare project's settings.

 ## Deployment

 If you don't already have an account, then [create a cloudflare account here](https://dash.cloudflare.com/sign-up) and after verifying your email address with Cloudflare, go to your dashboard and set up your free custom Cloudflare Workers subdomain.